 Visitors are invited into the grounds taking in the breathtaking views of Mount Leinster, the Blackstairs Mountains and the Barrow Valley; views that have been preserved by the McMorrough Kavangh family for centuries.

-A new exciting addition for 2015 is the introduction of our new lace garden, the recently restored granary barn and the Victorian laundry.
+A new exciting addition is the introduction of our new lace garden, the recently restored granary barn and the Victorian laundry.
 The Victorian laundry has been faithfully restored as it was, with its original wooden sinks, possers, wash tubs, laundry baskets, irons and mangle.
 Come and visit this beautiful rustic space and get a taste of what life was like as a laundry maid in the Victorian times – not a washing machine in sight.
 Our new Lace Garden occupies the space originally called the laundry green and it takes inspiration from the world famous Borris Lace.
 This not for profit famine industry was founded by Lady Harriet Kavanagh to provide employment for the women of the village during the Great Famine.
 The garden uses symbols and shapes from the lace as well as a white colour palette of plants to tell this interesting story.
 Visit again and see how both the garden and story develops.

 The granary is one of the oldest buildings on the estate dating back as far back as the sixteenth century.
 It was originally used to store the grain harvest but now visitors are invited to sit and enjoy a short film on the history of the house and the McMorrough Kavanagh family.